roxas75/rxTools/README.md

 - Dynamic RAM dumping (just for debug purposes)

 ## How to build
-Requires ImageMagick (6.8.9 >) - Do not use Ubuntu 14.04 as the package is outdated.
+Requires ImageMagick >= 6.8.9 - If you are using Ubuntu 14.04 or below, do not use the version in the official repositories, as it is outdated

 Requirements for Windows:
 - git, clone this repository with the following command: *git  clone --recursive https://github.com/roxas75/rxTools.git*